Self Esteem Blog

 Book review: Toxic by Sarah Ditum

 Are you feeling brave today?
 Fearless, even?
-You sure?
+Sure?
 Then grab my hand and I’ll take you back to the early noughties.
 But I hope you don’t scare easy, because the new millennium was a terrifying time for young women.
 The term abuse of power wasn’t yet in every day parlance.
-There was scant awareness … Read more
+There was scant awareness of … Read more

 three of Chanel's designs (one white ball gown, black tuxedo suit and black taffeta strapless gown) photographed at the Chanel: Fashion Manifesto exhibition at the Victoria and Albert Museum, London.